Advocating for men’s mental health through dialogue and education

 What is Brown Man Therapy?

-Brown Man therapy started as a social media account and is on its way to a movement.
+Brown Man Therapy started as a social media account and is on its way to a movement.

 This is a space, a medium, for creating dialogue that redefines strength, vulnerability, and masculinity in the South Asian community.
 We don’t have to completely shed all of our lessons about what it means to be a man, but we also don’t have to hold on to what doesn’t work anymore.
 Strength is not about avoidance and minimizing, it is validating, it is digging deeper, it is facing that which is difficult to face.

-Therapy was not created by people who think, look, or feel the same ways as South Asian men (or other “brown” men), so we get to adapt it to work for us, and that is what I envision for Brown Man Therapy.
+Therapy was not created by people who think, look, or feel the same ways as South Asian men (or other “brown” men), so we get to adapt it to work for us, and that is what we envision for Brown Man Therapy.

 Our vision is a world that prioritizes you.